CaterinaBi/aicore-hangman/README.md

     print("Please, enter just one character")
 ```

-To test the code, the `ask_letter()` method could called within the `play_game()` function.
-In case of a wrong input of more than one character, the programme was instructed to print the following message:
+To test the code, the `ask_letter()` method can be called within the `play_game()` function.
+In case of a wrong input of more than one character, the programme is instructed to print the following message:

 <p align="center">
 <img src="images/one_character.png" alt="This is an image of the message that is printed when the user enters an input of more than one character" width="400" height="80" />